ryo-ohki-code/sideshift-payment-integration-node/README.md

 **getDecimals(coin, network)**
-Get decimal precision for a coin/token.
+Get decimals precision for a coin/token.

-return null or decimal
+return decimals or null

 **usdToSettleCoin**